arctelix/PointerEventWrapper/README.md

 Why use PointerEventWrapper?
 ----------------------------
 The api is easy to use, compatible with all browsers, noramlizes these events, and will save you time is many ways.
-Here are few example of to use the PointerEvens api.
+Here are few example of how to use the PointerEvens API.

 Examples:
 --------